I've been a freelance writer focusing on movies, hiking, stamps, volleyball, and politics.

 Trump would do it out of self-interest, something he is exceptional at, while Hillary would do it as payback.
 Either way, America loses out by not have Bernie as the Democratic nominee.

-3.)
-A Candidate Of The People - This is where Trump has an edge.
+This is where Trump has an edge.
 Trump earned his party's nomination outright.
 He threw enough mud, tapped into repressed anger, and riled up the country's fears so much that he rose to popularity.
 There is some serious discontent with him within his own party, but at the end of the day, they gave the man what he earned.

 On the Democratic side, there were widespread articles written about voter fraud in places like Colorado and California.
 How votes were tossed out, people who had died were voting for Clinton, and other voter suppression of Bernie supporters.